Gov. Brown Touts Economy, Praises Chipotle at Final Host Breakfast

 "What I like about Chipotle is the limited menu," the governor said.
 "I think that's the model some of our universities need to follow."

-Despite the state’s successes and setback, Brown closed out with a message of unity.
+Despite the state's successes and setbacks, Brown closed out with a message of unity.

 "We've created this place called California," Brown said.
 "And it works because we're all in it together."